xfoa/chop.ax/README.md

 # chop.ax

 Web proxy that strips bloat from pages for low-bandwidth browsing.
-Visit `chop.ax/<url>` to get a cleaned, lightweight version of any whitelisted page.
+Visit `chop.ax/<url>` to get a clean, lightweight version of a page on any whitelisted domain.

 ## Features